duffney/WEF_ADSecuirtyLogs/README.md

 9. Promote New Domain Controller with DSC
 10. Update Event Log Subscription

+Steps 2-7 are covered in this [Blog Post](http://duffney.github.io/Windows-Event-Forwarding-AD-SecurityLogs/)

 ### How to Use
 1. Use LabBuilder_KickStart.ps1 to create the Lab Environment.
 [LabBuilder\LabBuilder_KickStart.ps1]
 2. Use Demo.ps1 to walk through the demo.